16 Text Analysis 2

 coord_flip() +

-You could do even more cleaning using regex and repeating if desired,
+• You could do more cleaning using regex and repeat the analysis.

 Even at this level, it’s pretty clear the four books have something to do with water, light, electricity and gravity (yes, we could also read the titles).

-The tf-idf approach allows us to find words that are characteristic for one document within a corpus or collection of documents, whether that document is a novel, a physics text, or a webpage.
+The tf-idf approach allows us to find words that are characteristic of one document within a corpus or collection of documents, whether that document is a novel, a physics text, or a webpage.

 16.3 Relationships Between Words: Analyzing n-Grams